Understanding chainsaw chain types does not need to be complicated.

 1. Full Chisel Chain

-The full chisel-chain is best for commercial use in forestry and logging.
+The full chisel chain is best for commercial use in forestry and logging.

 It runs faster, becomes dull sooner, and requires more experience to sharpen (though using tools like the Granberg Chainsaw Sharpener can help).
 The cutting teeth are more sensitive to dirt and debris and will lose sharpness even sooner in these conditions.

-This type of chain cuts wood faster as it takes out larger chunks as it passes through the wood.
+This type of chain cuts wood faster as it takes out larger chunks through the wood.

 2. Semi Chisel Chain